Common Citrus Allergies Uncovered: What You Need to Know

 • Anaphylaxis (in severe cases)

-If you have a citrus allergy, it’s important to be aware trace amounts of the fruit can cause a reaction.
-For example, if you eat food that was prepared with citrus-flavored utensils, you may have a reaction.
+If you have a citrus allergy, it’s important to be aware that trace amounts of the fruit can cause a reaction.
+For example, if you eat food prepared with citrus-flavored utensils, you may have a reaction.

 What causes a citrus allergy?

-A citrus allergy is caused by an immune system reaction to proteins in the fruit.
-When you eat or drink something containing these proteins, your body recognizes them as foreign invaders and produces antibodies to fight them off.
+An immune system reaction to proteins in the fruit causes a citrus allergy.
+When you eat or drink something containing these proteins, your body recognizes them as foreign invaders and produces antibodies to fight them.
 The next time you’re exposed to the allergen, these antibodies trigger an allergic reaction.

 Who is at risk?

 Anyone can develop a citrus allergy at any age, but it’s more common in children than adults.
-If you have other allergies, such as hay fever or a food allergy, you’re more likely to develop a citrus allergy as well.
+If you have other allergies, such as hay fever or a food allergy, you’re also more likely to develop a citrus allergy.

 How is a citrus allergy diagnosed?

-If you think you might have a citrus allergy, it’s important to see an allergist for testing.
-A skin prick test or blood test can confirm whether you’re allergic to citrus fruits.
+If you think you might have a citrus allergy, seeing an allergist for testing is essential.
+A skin prick or blood test can confirm whether you’re allergic to citrus fruits.

 Learn about the best online food tests here.

 Once your allergy has been diagnosed, your allergist will work with you to create a treatment plan.
-This may involve avoidance of citrus fruits and their juices, as well as carrying an epinephrine injection in case of a severe reaction.
+This may involve avoiding citrus fruits and their juices and carrying an epinephrine injection in case of a severe reaction.
 With careful management, you can safely enjoy life despite your allergy.

 What is the treatment for a citrus allergy?